fiskaltrust/middleware-launcher/README.md

 ### Service

-The 2.0 Launcher can be installed as a service on Windows and linux (when systemd is available) using the `install` command:
+The Launcher 2.0 can be installed as a service on Windows and linux (when systemd is available) using the `install` command:
 ```sh
 fiskaltrust.Launcher.exe install --cashbox-id <cashboxid> --access-token <accesstoken> --launcher-configuration-file <launcher-configuration-file>
 ```

 ### Launcher configuration

-The 2.0 Launcher configuration is now read from a json file (`launcher.configuration.json` in the working directory per default).
+The Launcher 2.0 configuration is now read from a json file (`launcher.configuration.json` in the working directory per default).The configuration has to be created mannually.

 This file can be set via the `--launcher-configuration-file` cli argument.

-The file can contain the following config keys:
+The configuration file should contain the following config keys:
 ```jsonc
 {